lrspeiser/sigmagravity/README.md

 ## Abstract

 We present Σ-Gravity, a scale-dependent gravitational enhancement that reproduces galaxy rotation curves and cluster lensing with domain-calibrated parameters and no per-system dark-matter halo tuning.
 The model introduces a multiplicative kernel $g_{\rm eff} = g_{\rm bar}[1+K(R)]$ that vanishes in compact systems (ensuring Solar System safety) and rises in extended structures.
 With parameters calibrated once on SPARC galaxies, Σ-Gravity achieves **0.0854 dex** scatter on the radial-acceleration relation (RAR)—competitive with MOND (0.10–0.13 dex) and 2–3× better than individually-tuned ΛCDM halo fits.
 A consistency check of the spiral winding gate—splitting SPARC by inclination—shows that face-on galaxies benefit marginally more from the winding correction than edge-on systems (+9.2% vs +8.5%), consistent with the predicted geometric trend though not statistically decisive at current sample sizes.
 Applied zero-shot to Milky Way stars (no retuning), the model yields +0.062 dex bias and 0.142 dex scatter.
+Independent validation from Gaia DR3 stellar velocity correlations yields $\ell_0 = 4.9$ kpc, matching the SPARC-calibrated value, with correlations showing anisotropy and intermediate-scale structure consistent with Kolmogorov shearing and swing amplification.
 For galaxy clusters, the same framework with recalibrated amplitude achieves 88.9% coverage (16/18) within 68% posterior predictive checks across 10 clusters with 7.9% median fractional error.
 Two blind hold-outs (Abell 2261, MACSJ1149) both fall within 68% PPC.
 The kernel structure is motivated by quantum path-integral reasoning, but parameters $\{A, \ell_0, p, n_{\rm coh}\}$ are empirically calibrated (see Supplementary Information §7 for validation that simple theoretical predictions fail by factors of 10–2500×).
 Complete reproducible code and validation suite are released publicly.

 ---